Kapitize/Kaplan-Martinez-ML-ITAI1371/README.md

 Intro to ML (ITAI 1371)

 At the time of this writing, I am a freshman in college, currently attending HCC.
 With choosing the AI course, Intro to machine learning was a mandatory course, and I am grateful to have had the education as it shows what was expected from me to know about the AI basics.
+Here we learn to use google colabs and a little introduction to visual studio.
+Learning basis phrases and definitions.

 Here are a couple assignments and labs that have been completed:
 - Midsemester recap(L10)